 A considerably less understood problem, suggested for example by Rubin in \cite[p.493]{Rub-tr}, is the following.
 Given a micro-supported group $G\le \homeo(X)$, find natural conditions under which an action of $G$ on another space $Y$ (not necessarily micro-supported) must be related to the action of $G$ on $X$, for instance by the existence of a continuous equivariant map from $Y$ to $X$ (or at least to a close kin, such as its space of closed subsets $\F(X)$).
 Another version of this problem is to find natural conditions on a group of homeomorphisms $H\le \homeo(Y)$ under which any embedding of $G$ into $H$ must automatically give rise to such a map.

-It turns out that for certain classes of micro-supported groups, the study of confined subgroups with the help of Theorem \ref{thm-doublecomm-conf-homeo-intro} provides a framework to study these problems.
+One direction of application of Theorem \ref{thm-doublecomm-conf-homeo-intro} is that the study of confined subgroups is a key tool to study these problems.
 To understand the connection, recall that an action of a group $G$ on a compact space $Y$ is \textbf{topologically free} if the germ stabilizer $G_y^0$ is trivial for every $y \in Y$.
 Here $G_y^0$ is the set of elements of $G$ acting trivially on a neighbourhood of $y$.
 Conversely we say that the action of $G$ on $Y$ is \textbf{topologically nowhere free} if $G_y^0$ is non-trivial for every $y \in Y$.
-For minimal actions, this is equivalent that the action is not topologically free.
+If the action is minimal, this is equivalent to the fact that the action is not topologically free.
 Observe that topologically nowhere free is a much weaker condition than micro-supported.
 One readily checks that compactness of $Y$ implies that if the action of $G$ on $Y$ is topologically nowhere free, then $G_y^0$ is a confined subgroup of $G$ for every $y\in Y$.